 Individual 401(k)

-This plan, also known as a i401(k), is designed to provide the same benefits as a traditional 401(k), but specifically for individuals who are independent contractors, or whose only employee is their spouse.
-Each year, you can contribute up to the annual 401(k) limit, and the employer may make a nonelective contribution up to a quarter of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
-Additionally, you have the option to open a Roth 401(k) account, or roll over pre-tax assets.
+Also known as a Individual 401(k), this plan is designed to offer the same benefits as a business 401(k), but for individuals who are sole proprietors, or whose only employee is their spouse.
+Each year, you can contribute up to the annual 401(k) limit, and the employer may make a non-elective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
+Another advantage of individual 401(k)s is that you can opt to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

-- Choose a Plan Provider: Select a financial institution or brokerage that offers Individual 401(k) plans.
-Look for providers with a range of investment options and minimal fees.
+- Choose a Plan Provider: Pick a financial institution or brokerage that offers Individual 401(k) plans.
+Look for providers with multiple investment options and minimal fees.

 - Make Contributions: Determine your contribution amounts for the year and make regular contributions.
 Ensure you stay within the IRS limits for total contributions.